Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "...Hey, we got any seismographs, seismometer things about?" he asked after a minute.

-"Uh… yeah.
+"Uh... yeah.
 Stan Heward has some for monitoring the volcanic zone.
 Why?"

 "I think I need to talk with him.
 And oh look, our lords and masters in the State Department want Playboy to do some TV time.
 Guess that means a trip to Earth."